RYOMA-SyY/ChessMe/README.md

 - Built with vanilla JavaScript, HTML5, and CSS3
 - No external dependencies or frameworks
-- Responsive design
+- Responsive design optimized for all devices
 - Clean and intuitive user interface
+- Theme persistence using localStorage
+- Optimized animations and transitions
+- Mobile-friendly touch controls

 ## Development

 This project was developed as a demonstration of implementing complex game logic using only vanilla web technologies.
-The code is structured to be maintainable and extensible.
+The code is structured to be maintainable and extensible, with recent updates focusing on user experience and accessibility.

 ## License